myminseok/pivotal-docs/notes/rabbitmq-fails-on-ESXi8-bug-workaround.md

 featMask.vm.cpuid.AVX512FP16="Max:0"
 Perform a full power cycle of the VM (shut down and restart) for the changes to take effect.
 ```
+Just powering off the VM will revert back the vmx change back to original contents. it should be Hard Stop and power on for the changes to take effect

 ## How to apply

 1. disable bosh resurrection from opsman VM.